 Below are the top three cell phone carriers according to the five main elements we laid out above.

 Verizon is the largest cell phone carrier in the U.S., but does that make them the best?
-Verizon has a great reputation and has coverage even in many remote areas where “No Service” is the prominent message from most carriers.
+Verizon pros: they have a great reputation and has coverage even in many remote areas where “No Service” is the prominent message from most carriers.
 Their performance is outstanding and they have tons of phones to choose from.
 Their customer support team is also impressive.

-However, Verizon does tend to be on the more expensive side.
+Verizon cons?
+They tend to be on the more expensive side.
 What you’re truly paying for is Verizon’s reliability.
 They know they’re the best so they charge an arm and a leg and do not offer to pay your early termination fees.

 What Is Verizon’s Device Payment Program?

 Verizon Device Payment, formerly called Verizon Edge, is a device payment program that spreads the cost of your device over a 24 month period.
 So if your device costs $599.99 it will cost you about $24.99/month for 24 months.

 This doesn’t mean you’re locked into a two-year contract with Verizon though, so there are no early termination fees.
 Other perks of Verizon Edge are no activation fees and no finance charges.

 It’s tough to beat T-Mobile’s price and performance; the trouble is they might not cover your area.
-T-Mobile got rid of their annual contracts so you can end your service whenever you want.
+T-Mobile pros?
+They got rid of their annual contracts so you can end your service whenever you want.
 They offer unlimited talk, text and data at a reasonable price.

 Verizon cons?
 Not so fast.
 Before going with T-Mobile, we suggest asking around to see how they perform in your local area.
 However, this may become less of a concern when the merger with Sprint completes, bringing more resources to their offering.